Non-dom tax refom; offshore trusts

 Those affected should review the potential inheritance tax liability, and consider the tax consequences of de-enveloping.

-Re-basing for capital gains tax and income tax as at 5 April 2017
+Re-basing at 5 April 2017 for capital gains tax and income tax

 Those affected should assemble details of assets affected.
 Any non-doms who would otherwise not have paid the remittance basis charge for any year up to 2016/17 should review the possible benefit of doing so.

-this is to continue to apply if the trust was ‘created’ when the settlor was non-domiciled, despite the settlor becoming deemed domiciled after 5 April 2017, but only if deemed domicile is on the 15/20 basis and not because of being born in the UK with a domicile of origin here.
+Currently the UK resident but non-domiciled settlor of a ‘settlor-interested’ non-resident trust (one which may benefit the settlor, the settlor’s spouse or civil partner, children or grandchildren) is not subject to CGT on the trust’s gains (unlike a settlor who is UK domiciled and resident).
+Instead, any UK resident beneficiary who receives a benefit from the trust that may be matched with trust gains may be charged CGT.
+This is to continue to apply if the trust was ‘created’ when the settlor was non-domiciled, despite the settlor becoming deemed domiciled after 5 April 2017, but only if deemed domicile is on the 15/20 basis and not because of being born in the UK with a domicile of origin here.

 - the recipient is temporarily non-resident, in which case the payment is treated as received in the beneficiary’s period of return to the UK.